 Welcome to JetSetting Fools, here you will find our best travel tips for destinations worldwide.
 Some of the links on this site are Affiliate Links and if you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-We are soaking it in – literally – by dipping into the sea every day and taking in the sweeping views from the highest point in town.
+We soaked it in – literally – by dipping into the sea every day and taking in the sweeping views from the highest points in town.
+When we were floating in the water, the view of the old town is as pretty as a painting and our eyes are naturally drawn to the church.

-When we’re floating in the water, the view of the old town is as pretty as a painting and our eyes are naturally drawn to the church.
-Intrigued by the story of St. Euphemia’s relics that are housed inside (and by the views from the top of the bell tower), more than once we’ve wandered up the cobblestone streets that lead to the hilltop to visit the St. Euphemia Rovinj Church.
+Intrigued by the story of St. Euphemia’s relics that are housed inside and by the views from the top of the bell tower, more than once we wandered up the cobblestone streets that lead to the St. Euphemia Rovinj Church.

-St. Euphemia Church In Rovinj, Croatia
+St. Euphemia Church in Rovinj, Croatia

-The Rovinj church facade features arches and columns, but is rather unadorned from the outside.
+The Rovinj church facade features arches and columns, but is otherwise rather unadorned from the outside.
 The interior, however, is lavishly decorated in the opulent Baroque style.

 In addition to statues and frescoes, the church houses several treasured 16th century paintings, including Last Supper.
 Our favorite painting, however, is the one that tells the fable of how St. Euphemia’s relics were miraculously transported to the hill-topping church.